dreampunk-ai/chatgpt-omnibox/README.md

 ## Usage

 To use ChatGPT Omnibox, simply type "chat" in your browser's address bar, followed by your query.
-The extension will display suggestions with images to help you select the right query.

 ## Permissions